top of page

 Enlightened people - -- The Chapter about the Value of Tao, 56

-People who truly understand Tao find it hard to put it into words.
-But those who talk about it to get attention do not really know it.
+People who truly understand Tao often find it hard to put into words.
+But those who talk about it just to get attention do not truly know it.

-Truly wise people curb their tongues as they see no need to argue.
-They also close the doors to unhelpful emotions or thoughts that can throw them off balance.
-In addition, they do not try to stand out or make themselves look better than others.
-Instead, they find ways to resolve their troubles or worries.
-They blend in with those around them and make everyone feel like they belong.
-This feeling of deep connection and togetherness is called mystical oneness.
+The truly wise curb their tongues, seeing no need to argue.
+They close the doors to unhelpful emotions and thoughts that might throw them off balance.
+They do not try to stand out or make themselves look better than others.
+Instead, they quietly work through their troubles and find peace.
+They blend in with those around them and make others feel welcome.
+This deep sense of connection is called mystical oneness.

 悟道的人--道貴章第五十六